coffeeandscripts/coffeeandscripts.github.io/about.md

 I spent a lot of my childhood however playing sport and music.
 My sports of choice were swimming and basketball, while for music it was all guitar.
 I started with classical guitar and now play electric guitar as well as bass guitar.
 To this day, I try and find as much time to do the things I love, which always involves music of some sort.
 It keeps me calm and focussed.

-I'm a final year medical student here at the University of New South Wales.
+I'm a doctor practicing at Liverpool Hospital, having graduated with as a Doctor of Medicine from the University of NSW.
 I enjoy the clinical aspect of it as well as engaging directly with surgery.
-One of my goals is to eventually become a paediatric or plastic surgeon.
+One of my goals is to eventually become a vascular surgeon.
 But that's very far away.
+I am also currently enrolled in a Masters of Surgery.

 Coding and software in general came later in life.
 But it was clear from a young age that it was in me to get involved with that.